hashicorp/terraform-website/content/source/docs/extend/best-practices/index.html.md

 backwards compatible code and documentation updates to ensure that operators are well informed of changes ahead of functionality being removed or renamed.

+## Enabling beta features

+As a provider, you might want to enable new resources that are still in beta.
+Those resources might change later on.
+As a general practice, you can enable your provider to support those beta features by using a environment variable such as `PROVIDERX_ENABLE_BETA`.
+Once your resources are out of beta and reach a stable status, you can use those resources by default without requiring an environment variable.

 ## Detecting Drift

 Terraform is a declarative tool designed to be the source of truth for